 I earned my Master’s Degree in Marriage and Family Therapy from The Chicago School of Professional Psychology in Downtown Los Angeles, after earning a Bachelor’s Degree in Integrated Arts from the University of Baltimore and an Associate’s Degree in Humanities from the Community College of Baltimore County.

 In 2022, I deepened my clinical lens through a study abroad program in Zürich, Switzerland, where I learned about the intersectional frameworks of spirituality and addiction.
 The program focused on how both 12-step models and harm-reduction approaches are applied in Swiss clinical settings, examining Jung’s influence on modern addiction treatment.
 I attended lectures at the C.G.
-Jung Institute, the International School of Analytical Psychology, and the University of Zürich Psychiatric Hospital, where I gained insight into how psychotherapy is practiced within a humanistic, socially supported, and culturally attuned system that integrates clinical care with comprehensive public programs designed to promote well-being at every level.
-This immersion expanded my understanding of how depth psychology, cultural context, and integrative treatment can work together to support healing in more compassionate and nuanced ways.
+Jung Institute, the International School of Analytical Psychology, and the University of Zürich Psychiatric Hospital, where I gained insight into how psychotherapy is practiced within a humanistic, socially supported, and culturally attuned system that integrates clinical care with comprehensive public programs.
+This immersion expanded my understanding of how depth psychology, cultural context, and integrative treatment can work together to support healing with nuance.

 During my practicum year, I had the privilege of working as a school-based therapist at Alliance Tennenbaum Family Technology High School and PUC eCALS High School through Partnerships to Uplift Communities‘ Mental Health Counseling Program.
-There, I provided pro-bono therapy to students and families, helping teenagers find their footing in a world that often felt too heavy.
-It was during my work with teens that I gained a broader perspective on the struggles they face, but my own teenage years were marked by trauma that still shapes how I approach this work.
-I know firsthand that many teens are navigating trauma, pain, and loss that often go unseen.
-I bring this lived understanding to my work, helping teens feel truly seen in the depth of their experience.
+There, I provided pro-bono therapy to students and families.
+Working with teens taught me invaluable lessons about helping clients feel truly seen in the depth of their experiences, as well as showing up as an authentic and genuine therapist.

-In my current group private practice at Los Angeles Emotional Wellness Group in Los Feliz, I work with adults, couples, and families who are carrying the unseen burdens of historical trauma, grief, and anxiety, with a special niche in navigating the challenges of navigating life today as a queer or gender-diverse person.
-I offer a collaborative therapeutic environment that fosters healing and allows you to reclaim your sense of self in a way that feels authentic and attuned to your unique personhood.
-My approach is grounded in clinical training and a deep curiosity and empathy for others.
+In my current group private practice at Los Angeles Emotional Wellness Group in Los Feliz, I work with adults and couples who are living with anxiety disorders, complex trauma, struggling with toxic family dynamics, and/or working on rebuilding trust or improving communication in their relationships.
+I offer a collaborative therapeutic environment that fosters healing and allows you to reclaim your sense of self in a way that feels authentic and attuned to you.
+My approach is grounded in clinical training, a deep curiosity and empathy for others, and showing up as a genuine person.

 When I’m not in session, you’ll usually find me surfing, swimming, or hanging out at the beach.
-I love reading fiction, cooking for friends, playing video games, learning Spanish and Greek, and spending time in nature.
+I love reading fiction, cooking for friends, playing video games, learning Spanish and Greek, writing silly reviews on Letterboxd and spending time in nature.
 I also dedicate a significant amount of my “off-time” to deepening my clinical work through courses, seminars, consultation, and research to better understand what my clients are navigating and how I can support them.
 Overall, being a therapist is the most fulfilling path I could have chosen.
-It allows me to serve a community I care deeply about while continually feeding my curiosity about people, healing, and life itself.
+It allows me to serve a community I care deeply about (LOS ANGELES!) while continually feeding my curiosity about people, healing, and life itself.

 For more information about my approach, specialties, and how I can support your emotional wellness, visit my Psychology Today page.